-The 1990s is a frequently shat-upon era for slasher movies even though the enormous financial and critical success of Scream spawned a revival of the genre at a time when it was pretty much dead.
+The 1990s is a frequently shat-upon era for slasher movies, even though though enormous financial and critical success of Scream spawned a revival of the genre at a time when it was pretty much dead.
 The franchises of the 1980s had been driven into the ground and had become parodies of themselves.
 You couldn’t take them seriously anymore because everyone knew the tropes, everybody knew what to expect.
-Fans could not be tricked and were fed up with the same types of slashers trying to talk down to them and pretend they were providing a new experience and not the same thing audiences had seen a thousand times over.
+Fans could not be tricked and were fed up with the same types of slashers trying to talk down to them and pretend they were providing a new experience, rather than recycling the same tropes audiences had seen a thousand times.

 Kevin Williamson did something brilliant when he wrote Scream.
 He knew exactly where the genre was at the time and didn’t want to pretend he didn’t, so he made the characters in the script fans of the genre as well.
 They knew horror movies, they’d seen everything and were quick to point out the tropes, allowing fans to have fun with the situation as well.
 It’s not as cynical as it’s made out to be, though, because Scream is embracing those tropes at the same time.
 People tend to miss that the point of Scream is really that horror is a loose cannon of a genre, and there truly are no clearly defined rules.
 Each classic rule set by Randy’s monologue in the film is contradicted at some point during the film’s running time.

 Did You Know?
 Wicked Horror TV Has Classic and Independent Horror Films Available to Stream for Free!